 If you want to know more about the size of Japanese houses, read our article that answers the question: Are Japanese houses really small?

-Characteristics of Japanese apartments
+Features of Japanese apartments

 Something to highlight is the technology present in the apartments, most of them have heating in all taps.
-It is common to find apartments with air conditioning units or other technologies to protect yourself from heat and cold.
+It is common to find apartments with air conditioning units or other technologies to protect themselves from heat and cold.

 The size of the Japanese apartment

-Everything in Japan is done to make life easier, there is no need for a Japanese to know how to cook or even wash clothes.
+Everything in Japan is made to make life easier, there is no need for a Japanese to know how to cook or even wash clothes.
 That's because there are coin laundries, convenience stores and cheap restaurants.

 There are gigantic apartments, but many Japanese prefer the small ones precisely because of the ease.
 It is not part of Japanese culture to pay maids to clean the house, having a large apartment will only make life difficult for a housewife who most often works secularly.

 The price of apartment rentals in Japan will depend on location and size.
 There are many apartments in Tokyo that are only 23m² or even 19m² in the 100,000 yen range.